CamStan/test-docs/scrdev-docs/rst/developers/overview.rst

 The library creates two groups by default: ``NODE`` and ``WORLD``.
 The ``NODE`` group consists of all processes on the same compute node, and ``WORLD`` consists of all processes in the run.
-The user or system administrator can create additional groups via configuration files (Section :ref:`config`).
+The user or system administrator can create additional groups via configuration files.

 The SCR library must also track details about each class of storage it can access.
 For each available storage class, SCR needs to know the